-no. of players with =< the 144 (90 for senior men; 54 for senior ladies) cut-off handicap x a coefficient based on each country's voting rights (membership fee) + exemptions.
+no. of players with =<) cut-off handicap index (90 for mid-amateur and senior men / 54 for mid-amateur and senior ladies x a coefficient based on each country's voting rights (membership fee) + exemptions.

-In calculating the maximum coefficient (i.e., that for countries with six votes) the general formula is applied to all entries until 144 (90/54 for seniors) or slightly fewer places are returned.
+In calculating the maximum coefficient (i.e., that for countries with six votes) the general formula is applied to all entries until 90 (54 for ladies) or slightly fewer places are returned.
 The coefficients for the nations with one to five votes are then calculated as a ratio of the maximum coefficient.
 Once the formula is applied, the non-European entrants who have lower handicaps than those lowest handicapped players who miss the ballot are offered the remaining places.